top of page

 Cost/Stipend: No cost.
 Paid internship, but the amount is not specified.

-Eligibility: High school sophomores, juniors, and seniors who are at least 15 years old at the start of the program and live in North Carolina within commuting distance of Duke University’s west campus can apply.
+Eligibility: High school sophomores, juniors, and seniors who are at least 15 years old at the start of the program and live in North Carolina within commuting distance of Duke University’s west campus.

 Application deadline: Applications typically close in March.